Robert Duvall: Later career and final roles: 1990–2022

-For The Godfather Part III (1990), Duvall declined to reprise the part of Tom Hagen, unless he was paid a salary comparable to Al Pacino's.
-In 2004, Duvall said on 60 Minutes, "if they paid Pacino twice what they paid me, that's fine, but not three or four times, which is what they did."
-In 1992, Duvall founded the production company Butcher's Run Films.
-Duvall has maintained a busy film career, sometimes appearing in as many as four in one year.
-He received Oscar nominations for his portrayals of evangelical preacher Euliss "Sonny" Dewey in The Apostle (1997)—a film he also wrote and directed—and lawyer Jerome Facher in A Civil Action (1998).
+For The Godfather Part III (1990), Duvall declined to reprise the role of Tom Hagen unless he received a salary comparable to Al Pacino's, a condition that wasn't met.
+In 2004, he told 60 Minutes, "if they paid Pacino twice what they paid me, that's fine, but not three or four times, which is what they did."
+In 1992, he founded the production company Butcher's Run Films.
+Duvall maintained a busy film schedule throughout the 1990s, sometimes appearing in as many as four films in a single year.
+He received Academy Award nominations for his portrayals of evangelical preacher Euliss "Sonny" Dewey in The Apostle (1997)—which he also wrote and directed—and of attorney Jerome Facher in A Civil Action (1998).

-He directed Assassination Tango (2002), a thriller about one of his favorite hobbies, tango.
-He portrayed General Robert E. Lee in Gods and Generals in 2003.
+He directed Assassination Tango (2002), a thriller inspired by his long‑standing interest in tango, and portrayed General Robert E. Lee in Gods and Generals (2003).

-Other roles during this period that displayed the actor's wide range included that of a crew chief in Days of Thunder (1990), the father of an upper-class Southern family in Rambling Rose (1991), Joseph Pulitzer a newspaper publisher in the Disney musical Newsies (1992), a retiring cop in Falling Down (1993), a Hispanic barber in Wrestling Ernest Hemingway (1993), a New York tabloid editor in The Paper (1994), a rural doctor in Phenomenon (1996), a father who owns a jumper horse farm in Something to Talk About (1995), an abusive father in 1996's Sling Blade, and an astronaut in Deep Impact (1998).
+Other roles during this period demonstrated his wide range, including a crew chief in Days of Thunder (1990), the patriarch of an upper-class Southern family in Rambling Rose (1991), newspaper publisher Joseph Pulitzer in the Disney musical Newsies (1992), a retiring cop in Falling Down (1993), a Hispanic barber in Wrestling Ernest Hemingway (1993), a New York tabloid editor in The Paper (1994), a rural doctor in Phenomenon (1996), a horse-farm owner in Something to Talk About (1995), an abusive father in Sling Blade (1996), and an astronaut in Deep Impact (1998).